News and Updates

 2021 PASS Data Community Summit

 I am pleased I was selected again this year to present at the PASS Summit.
 This time, RedGate software is hosting the event, and while the pre-conference sessions are paid, the regular sessions are free!
-Many are available on demand so that you can view them any time, regardless of schedule conflicts!!
+Many are available on demand, so you can view them any time, regardless of schedule conflicts!!

 My new session, “SQL Team Six – How to Build Effective Teams”, spectacularly debuted today!
 This is all about leadership and effective teams.
 It’s my Veteran’s Day tribute to those who served in our great nation’s military!!
 Even with two more days of the conference left, this session already had several viewers.
 The Q&A session held today had some terrific questions.